marmust/ULTRANET/README.md

-this thingy is a fully automated agent to play ULTRAKILL.
+A fully automated agent to play ULTRAKILL.

 here is a more cohesive explanation:

 https://youtu.be/16zgLzC1eDE

-to run it, clone the repository and go to the run folder.
+To run it, clone the repository and go to the run folder.

 in there you will find main_behaviour.ipynb, this is the "central controller" script.